Recent Developments

 Barriers to International Contact

-The CSO Proclamation does not restrict international communication or contact.
+Aside from the restrictions on employing foreign nationals, the CSO Proclamation does not impose restrictions on international communication or contact.

 Advance Notification / Permission

-According to the Proclamation, the organizers of peaceful demonstrations and public political meetings are required to provide advance notification to the authorities.
-There is no legal threshold for the number of participants in order to trigger the notification process.
-The application must be submitted 48 hours prior to the event and must disclose the following information about the demonstration or public political meeting: the objective, the place, the date and time and estimated length, the estimated number and kind of participants, whether any assistance is required from the government, and the names and addresses of the organizers.
+The Peaceful Demonstration and Public Political Meeting Procedure Proclamation No. 3/1991 (hereafter “the Proclamation”) requires organizers of peaceful demonstrations and public political meetings to provide advance notification to authorities.
+There is no minimum threshold for the number of participants to trigger the notification requirement.
+Applications must be submitted at least 48 hours before the event and must include details such as the objective, location, date, time, expected duration, estimated number and type of participants, any required government assistance, and the names and addresses of organizers.

-Article 6(2) of the Proclamation provides wide discretion for the government to refuse to permit a peaceful demonstration or political meeting at a certain time or location.
-According to the provision, peaceful demonstrations or political meetings may not be held if the government office “is of the opinion” that “in order to maintain peace and security” it is preferable for the peaceful demonstration or political meeting to be held at some other time or place.
+Article 6(2) of the Proclamation provides authorities broad discretion to refuse to permit a peaceful demonstration or political meeting at particular times or locations if they are “of the opinion” that it is preferable for the event to be held at some other time or place “in order to maintain peace and security.”

-It is also not allowed to hold an assembly within 500 meters of the military bases and security offices.
+- 500 meters of military bases and security offices.

 Content Restrictions